mhudasch/Verticular.Extensions.Strings/README.md

 Create an issue or pull request with extensions that are missing.

+### Supported Frameworks

+Currently supported frameworks are:

+- [x] net45, net451, net452
+- [x] net46, net461, net462
+- [x] net47, net471, net472
+- [x] net48
+- [x] netstandard2.0

+The standard versions of the package can be used in any netcoreapp like netcoreapp2.1/3.1 and net5.0.

 ## Community

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).